-- 1.8 Location This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
+1.8 Location - This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
 In accordance with the Gambling Commission's Guidance for licensing authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
 In this regard, it may well be the case that the Licensing Board would take the view that it would be undesirable to allow Adult Gaming Centres or Family Entertainment Centres to be located in close proximity to schools.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome. - 1.9 Duplication with other regulatory regimes This licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome.

+- 1.9 Duplication with other regulatory regimes This licensing authority will seek to avoid any duplication with other statutory/regulatory systems where possible, including planning.
 When considering a licence application, this authority will not consider whether the premises are likely to be awarded planning permission or building regulations approval.
-It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.

-1.10 Licensing objectives - Premises licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, this licensing authority has considered the Gambling Commission's Guidance to licensing authorities and some comments are made below.
+It will though, listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise. - 1.10 When dealing with a Premises Licence application for finished buildings, this Licensing Authority cannot take into account whether those buildings have to comply with the necessary planning or building consents.
+Fire or health and safety risks cannot be taken into account, as these matters are dealt with under relevant planning control, buildings and other regulations and must not form part of the consideration for the Premises Licence. - 1.11 Licensing objectives Premises licences granted must be reasonably consistent with the licensing objectives.
+With regard to these objectives, this licensing authority has considered the Gambling Commission's Guidance to Licensing Authorities and notes as follows:

 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - This licensing authority is aware that the Gambling Commission will be taking a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's Guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors-see below at 1.12.
-The Board will, in relation to this Licensing Objective give due weight and consideration to any application from Police Scotland (or any other relevant authorities) when making a decision in this regard.
+Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable such as the provision of door supervisors.
+The Licensing Board will, in relation to this licensing objective give due weight and consideration to any representation from Police Scotland (or any other relevant authorities) when making a decision in this regard.